mwittig/pimatic-milight-reloaded/README.md

 * Implemented basic support for V6 full color bulbs (color temperature and saturation control missing to date)
 * Implemented actions to control color temperature and brightness for MilightWWCWZone
 * Implemented blink action to let the lights flash for given number of times
-* NEW: Implemented actions control effect modes for MilightRGBWZone, MilightBridgeLight, and MilightFullColorZone
+* Implemented actions control effect modes for MilightRGBWZone, MilightBridgeLight, and MilightFullColorZone
+* Implemented saturation control for full color bulbs

 The next steps are as follows:
-* Improve the support for the new full color bulbs by adding the missing features, i.e. color temperature and saturation control
+* Improve the support for the new full color bulbs by adding the missing features, i.e. color temperature
 * Provide a custom UI control
 * Provide more actions for other stuff like advanced dimming with fading

+## Notable Changes

+As of version 0.9.14 the color device types now implement the default behaviour of pimatic dimmer, i.e. turning the dimmer on will always set the dim level to 100%.
+If you wish to retain the old behavior, you set the device configuration option `keepDimlevel`  to `true`.

 ## Contributions